xmatters/xm-labs-capture-instance-data/README.md

 * [config.py](config.py) - Defines the config object used by the program, and error messages
 * [common_logger.py](common_logger.py) - Provides logging capabilities to the utility.
 * [cli.py](cli.py) - The Command Line processor that handles dealing with command line arguments, as well as rading the defaults.json file.
-* [processor.py](processor.py) - The guts of the utility where all of the interactions between the .xlsx file and xMatters occurs
+* [processor.py](processor.py) - The guts of the utility where all of the interactions from xMatters to the local file system occurs.
 * [defaults.json](defaults.json) - Example default property settings.
 You may override these with command line arguments too.

 ## How it works